 Blackheads may be raised slightly but can also be completely flat with the surface of the skin.
 They are non-inflammatory and are typically best treated with topical remedies that exfoliate and soften sebum and contain ingredients like salicylic acid.
 SPF is also key as sun exposure can lead to pore dilation and further blackheads.

-As Eminence Organics Product Support Representative Alicia Hawthorne explains, “Whiteheads, or closed comedones, are follicles that are filled with the same material as blackheads but have a thin layer of skin covering them.
+As Eminence Organics Product Support Team Lead Alicia Hawthorne explains, “Whiteheads, or closed comedones, are follicles that are filled with the same material as blackheads but have a thin layer of skin covering them.
 Since the air cannot reach the follicle, the material is not oxidized and remains white.”

 Whiteheads are very small, raised, possibly with slight redness around the base.
 They are also non-inflammatory, and best treated topically with exfoliating treatments and a skin care regimen containing salicylic acid.